bullhornfixie/three.js-journey-advanced/20-physics/readme.md

 - assigned `concreteMaterial` to `floor`
 - increase restitution of contact material, ball bounces higher
 - then combined these materials to create a single **default material**
+- update the material on floor and sphere with `defaultContactMaterial`
+- or `world.defaultContactMaterial = defaultContactMaterial`

+### Applying forces to a body
+- `applyForce` apply a force from a specified point

 ## Resources